 LID formulas contain a reduced number of ingredients, which can be beneficial for cats that are prone to food sensitivities or allergies.

-For kittens with easily upset stomachs and no known health issues, veterinarians may recommend LID formulas.
+For kittens with sensitive stomachs or signs of food sensitivity, veterinarians may recommend LID formulas.
 These formulas have fewer ingredients, potentially reducing the chance of triggering food sensitivities or allergies, which can contribute to digestive issues.

 Although LID can be helpful for kittens with sensitive stomachs, keep in mind that consulting your veterinarian is crucial.